encircle360-oss/straightmail/README.md

 The `emailTemplate.id` field corresponds to the template filename.
 If you've added a template called `emailConfirmation.ftl` you have to use
 `{"emailTemplate":
 "id": "emailConfirmation", ...}`
-withn your REST API payload.
+within your API request payload.

 ### Good to know
 Straightmail internally uses the [freemarker](https://freemarker.apache.org/) template engine which has the advantages that it's easy to copy and paste email html templates.